argoproj/argo-cd/docs/operator-manual/applicationset/Controlling-Resource-Modification.md

   # (...)
   preservedFields:
     annotations: ["my-custom-annotation"]
+    labels: ["my-custom-label"]
 ```

-The ApplicationSet controller will leave this annotation as-is when reconciling, even though it is not an annotation defined in the metadata of the ApplicationSet itself.
+The ApplicationSet controller will leave this annotation and label as-is when reconciling, even though it is not defined in the metadata of the ApplicationSet itself.

 By default, the Argo CD notifications and the Argo CD refresh type annotations are also preserved.

+!!!note
+  One can also set global preserved fields for the controller by passing a comma separated list of annotations and labels to
+  `ARGOCD_APPLICATIONSET_CONTROLLER_GLOBAL_PRESERVED_ANNOTATIONS` and `ARGOCD_APPLICATIONSET_CONTROLLER_GLOBAL_PRESERVED_LABELS` respectively.

 ## Limitations: what isn't supported as of the current release